-The City of Austin Emergency Operations Plan assessed the potential impact of hazards that threaten Austin.
-This plan identified wildfire as a year-round risk and ranked it as one of the highest risks to the region.
-Another City plan states the financial impacts associated with a wildfire event may be significant.
+For impact, the City's Hazard Mitigation Plan determined that a wildfire could cause injuries, shut down critical area facilities for more than a week, and destroy or damage more than ten percent of properties in Austin.
 In May of 2016, City Council established a goal of zero wildland fire-related fatalities.
 They also outlined a series of steps to reach that goal (see Appendix A for more details).